hydephp/develop/docs/architecture-concepts/autodiscovery.md

 -  [Page Models](page-models)

+### Booting pipeline

+As you saw above, the kernel boots the collections in order.
+This is important as each step depends on the previous one.

+1. **Step one:** The file collection discovers all the source files and stores them in memory
+2. **Step two:** The page collection parses all the source files into page model objects
+3. **Step three:** The route collection generates route objects for all the pages

 ## The HydeKernel

 In the centre, or should I say _core_, of HydePHP is the HydeKernel.
 The kernel encapsulates a HydePHP project and